 What are the next steps to an NPS result?

 Since NPS segments your customers into three different areas, we advise you to act on the feedback using these segments.

 Positive feedback will help you to promote your company or brand.
 The promoter group is your competitive advantage, which should be untwisted and used to the maximum.

 Compare them with detractors and learn how they differ.
 Based on this, you can conclude what the detractors lack and what you can improve.

 Be sure to thank them for the feedback and write something nice - tell them you value them.
 You can use Zapier, which allows you to set up automated emails.

-You can contact the Promoters directly in an email, messenger, or on a call and ask them to share their opinion, ask for a testimonial, or even a case study.
+You can contact the Promoters directly by email, messenger, or on a call and ask them to share their opinion, ask for a testimonial, or even a case study.

 It is a significant group that can develop into a Promoter or Detractor in the future.
 Therefore, you should pay attention to them.

 Find out what you can improve so that the score will be higher next time.

 Ask what the Passive group is missing and what they would like to achieve.

-Try to clarify what products, and services they use most often, maybe their average rating is caused by low quality or some shortcomings.
-The best way to do it using text answer question type to allow them to share with you all the information they like or dislike and things they want to improve.
+Try to clarify what products and services they use most often, maybe their average rating is caused by low quality or some shortcomings.
+The best way to do it is using text answer question type to allow them to share with you all the information they like or dislike and things they want to improve.

 It is the most dangerous and vital group that needs to be given attention and a quick response!

 Try to answer personally to negative feedback, show your interest, and be helpful.